rejniaklab/LinG3D/README.md

              source("~/Desktop/your_folder/linG3DClone.r")
 3. Run the function.
 For example, to run linG3DClone.r type on the console, linG3DClone()

+Python:
+       You can run the .py scripts from the terminal

+       Terminal> python3 linG3DAliveAll.py

+       Terminal> python3 linG3DAliveClone.py

+       Terminal> python3 linG3DAll.py

+       Terminal> python3 linG3DClone.py

+       The codes are also available as Jupyter notebooks

 **File manifest**
 The following set of functions are available, and explained in detail in the quick guide to LinG3D routines.